Grace on the subject of Freedom

 Without a basic awareness of one's own ability to choose and have an effect within all situations and the acknowledgment of the difference between a feeling and an emotion; one cannot express who they really are or experience anything close to freedom.
 For, true freedom is self-awareness.

 A feeling is sensory and can stand alone without any preconceived bias.
-Whereas, an emotion relies upon one's preconceived beliefs systems.
+Whereas, an emotion relies upon one's preconceived belief systems.
 For example, multiple human beings can respond with vastly different emotional reactions to identical circumstances, depending upon their preconceived, often inherited beliefs.

 In contrast, a feeling is sensory data that can exist independently from past experiences and programming.
 Infants, for example, respond primarily to feelings and therefore do not exhibit biases such as racism or sexism, until they assume those emotion-based constructs by osmosis, from their environment.